lqw80/studygit/readme.txt

 lqw is a good boy
-but with a sensitive heart
+but with a strong heart